How to Spend 5 Days in Puerto Rico

 Las Salinas Salt Flats

 If you are active on Instagram and look up pictures of Puerto Rico, you will undoubtedly see tons of photos of the pink salt flats in Cabo Rojo.
 Las Salinas is a must-see eco attraction in Puerto Rico.
-The area has the highest number and greatest diversity of birds in the Caribbean.
+The area has the highest number and most incredible diversity of birds in the Caribbean.

 A torrential downpour cut our visit to Las Salinas short and caused us to rearrange our original plans of visiting the Cabo Rojo Lighthouse and relaxing at La Playuela beach.